yasir2000/openwrt-oldwiki-md/IPv6_howto.rst

 = Setup software =
 == Kernel ==
-Load the ipv6 module into the kernel:
+The ipv6 module is automatically loaded at boot time, if you don't want to reboot issue
 {{{
 insmod ipv6
 }}}

-If you want to load ipv6 module at boot time, just add 'ipv6' to /etc/modules:
+to load the ipv6 module into the kernel.
-{{{
-echo ipv6 >> /etc/modules
-}}}

 After this your router has IPv6 support.
 To check this you could use ifconfig to validate the ::1/128 IPv6 address is assigned to the loopback device.
 {{{